Skip to content

 GetPost Labs collects and retains only the personal information necessary to establish and manage the commercial relationship with reporting entities.
 This is limited to:

 This information is collected as part of the sales contract process and is stored in our internal billing platform.
-We do not collect or retain any other personal information from reporting entities or their staff beyond what is required for the commercial relationship.
+For the sales and billing relationship itself, we collect and retain nothing beyond what is listed above.

 We do not collect sensitive health or medical information.
 We do not collect personal information for marketing purposes without express consent.